 Pets On-board Trains

-- Small dogs can be carried free of charge in the passenger compartment of services provided they travel on the owners lap
+- Small dogs can be carried free of charge provided they travel on the owners lap

 - The dog must be kept on a lead at all times unless contained in a basket or in an appropriate container.
 Dogs on the restricted breeds list must be muzzled while travelling onboard our services

-- Small cats can be carried free of charge in the passenger compartment of services provided they travel in a secure carrier on the customer's lap
+- Small cats can be carried free of charge provided they travel in a secure carrier on the customer's lap

 - Animals are not allowed in restaurant cars with the exception of Guide dogs or Assistance dogs

 - If a customer objects to the presence of a dog in their carriage, the owner will be requested to move to another part of the train